feathersjs/hooks/readme.md

 A middleware function can do things before calling `await next()` and after all other hooks and the function call return.
 It can also `try/catch` the `await next()` call to handle and modify errors.
 This is the same control flow as in [KoaJS](https://koajs.com/).

-Basically, each hook function wraps _around_ all other functions (like an onion).
-This means that the first registered middleware function will run first before `await next()` and as the very last after all following hooks after `await next()`.
+Each hook function wraps _around_ all other functions (like an onion).
+This means that the first registered middleware function will run first before `await next()` and as the very last after all following hooks.

 ![Hook function image]()